aldisat/PingMul/README.md

 Ping every IPs address in a text file using Python.
 Works for Windows and Unix.

 ## How to
-1. Create a text file containing the list of ip's you want to ping
+1. Create a text file containing the list of IP's you want to ping
 ```
 $ cat iplistexample.txt
 google.com